stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 A `VotePeriod` during which either of the following events occur is considered a "miss":

-- The validator fails to submits a vote for Luna exchange rate against **every** denomination specified in[`Whitelist`](#whitelist)
+- The validator fails to submits a vote for Luna exchange rate against **each and every** denomination specified in[`Whitelist`](#whitelist).

-- The validator fails to vote within the reward band around the weighted median for one or more denominations
+- The validator fails to vote within the reward band around the weighted median for one or more denominations.

 During every [`SlashWindow`](#slashwindow), participating validators must maintain a valid vote rate of at least [`MinValidPerWindow`](#minvalidperwindow) (5%), lest they get their stake slashed (currently set to [0.01%](#slashfraction)).
 The slashed validator is automatically temporarily "jailed" by the protocol (to protect the funds of delegators), and the operator is expected to fix the discrepancy promptly to resume validator participation.

+#### Abstaining from Voting

+A validator may abstain from voting by submitting a non-positive integer for the `ExchangeRate` field in [`MsgExchangeRateVote`](#msgexchangeratevote).
+Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle seigniorage rewards for faithful reporting.

 ## Message Types